 Supplement file 4.
 Summary of the procedure of constructing the directed acyclic graph

-The construction of the directed acyclic graph in this study was guided by the protocol set out by Ferguson et al. (2020).
+The construction of the directed acyclic graph by the first author in this study was guided by the protocol set out by Ferguson et al. (2020).
 The main steps of this procedure, and decisions made, are summarized here.

 First, in what Ferguson et al. call the Mapping stage, a diagram was created with death literacy as the outcome node and all variables retained from the bivariate regression analysis as exposure nodes.
 Assumed relationships, “directed edges”, were drawn between nodes.
 This allowed us to identify potential confounder variables to control for and possible mediated paths.
 For example, Age, Gender and Educational level were identified as potential confounders, i.e., associated with both the outcome and several of the predictor variables.
 The Mapping stage resulted in the creation of an “implied graph”, serving as a template that helped identify important parameters for building the hierarchical regression model.